 As they have learned more and more about the composition of Saturn's rings, scientists have also been questioning the rings' origins.
 They believe that the rings were created when comets or asteroids collided with one or more of the planet's moons, shattering them into many pieces.
 The fragments from the collision spread out around Saturn and formed into the current ring pattern.

 What isn't for sure is the age of the rings.
 At first they were thought to be as old as the solar system.
 Then scientists surmised that the ice in the rings should be far dirtier than it was if it had been gathering space dust for 4 billion years.
 They consequently moved the estimated age of the rings forward to tens of millions of years ago.
 But when the Cassini spacecraft sent back the clearest images yet of Saturn's rings, scientists said the original estimate may have been correct after all.
 They believe it's likely that the ring particles were recycled over 4 billion years, and that they will continue to exist long into the future.

-To learn more about telescopes, stars and planet hunting, explore the links on the next page.
+To learn more about telescopes, stars and planet hunting, explore the links below.

 Related HowStuffWorks Articles